-In the case of an optional redemption of 2016 Bonds, the notice may state (1) that it is conditioned upon the deposit of moneys, in an amount equal to the amount necessary to effect the redemption, with the Trustee no later than the redemption date or (2) that the Commission retains the right to rescind such notice at any time prior to the scheduled redemption date if the Commission delivers a certificate of a Commission Official to the Trustee instructing the Trustee to rescind the redemption notice (in either case, a "Conditional Redemption"), and such notice and optional redemption shall be of no effect if such moneys are not so deposited or if the notice is rescinded.
+In the case of an optional redemption of 2017A Subordinate Revenue Bonds, the notice may state (1) that it is conditioned upon the deposit of moneys, in an amount equal to the amount necessary to effect the redemption, with the Trustee no later than the redemption date or (2) that the Commission retains the right to rescind such notice at any time prior to the scheduled redemption date if the Commission delivers a certificate of a Commission Official to the Trustee instructing the Trustee to rescind the redemption notice (in either case, a "Conditional Redemption"), and such notice and optional redemption shall be of no effect if such moneys are not so deposited or if the notice is rescinded.

-Purchase of 2016 Bonds at Any Time.
-The Trustee, upon the written request of the Commission, shall purchase 2016 Bonds as specified by the Commission in the open market at a price not exceeding the price specified by the Commission.
-Such purchase of 2016 Bonds shall be made with funds available under the Subordinate Indenture or provided by the Commission in such written request.
-Upon purchase by the Trustee, such 2016 Bonds shall be treated as delivered for cancellation under the terms of the Subordinate Indenture.
-Nothing in the Subordinate Indenture shall prevent the Commission from purchasing 2016 Bonds in the open market without the involvement of the Trustee and delivering such 2016 Bonds to the Trustee for cancellation under the Subordinate Indenture.
-The principal amounts of 2016 Bonds to be redeemed by optional redemption may be reduced by the principal amount of 2016 Bonds purchased by the Commission and delivered to the Trustee for cancellation at least fifteen (15) days prior to the last date on which notice of redemption can be mailed.
+Purchase of 2017A Subordinate Revenue Bonds at Any Time.
+The Trustee, upon the written request of the Commission, shall purchase 2017A Subordinate Revenue Bonds as specified by the Commission in the open market at a price not exceeding the price specified by the Commission.
+Such purchase of 2017A Subordinate Revenue Bonds shall be made with funds available under the Subordinate Indenture or provided by the Commission in such written request.
+Upon purchase by the Trustee, such 2017A Subordinate Revenue Bonds shall be treated as delivered for cancellation under the terms of the Subordinate Indenture.
+Nothing in the Subordinate Indenture shall prevent the Commission from purchasing 2017A Subordinate Revenue Bonds in the open market without the involvement of the Trustee and delivering such 2017A Subordinate Revenue Bonds to the Trustee for cancellation under the Subordinate Indenture.
+The 2017A Subordinate Revenue Bonds purchased by the Commission and delivered to the Trustee under the terms of the Subordinate Indenture which are subject to a mandatory sinking fund redemption schedule may be credited against future mandatory sinking fund redemption payments.
+The principal amounts of 2017A Subordinate Revenue Bonds to be redeemed by optional redemption may be reduced by the principal amount of 2017A Subordinate Revenue Bonds purchased by the Commission and delivered to the Trustee for cancellation at least fifteen (15) days prior to the last date on which notice of redemption can be mailed.